milljohn/custom_pi_image/README.md

 Tested on Ubuntu 20.04

 ## Current Version
-Reads from configs.json and configs.py
+Reads from configs.json, linux.json and configs.py

-configs.json contains most user variables.
+configs.json contains user input

+linux.json contains the links for various linux distros for easy maintenance.

 configs.py contains system configuration, such as usercfg.txt and netconfig.